Help us return Rhinos to their ancestral home.

 Local communities will be at the core of the rhino initiative, expanding opportunities for learning and employment, with women’s empowerment being at the forefront of conservation efforts and rhino conservation being supported by female ranger academy graduates, the first female Rhino ranger units in Kenya.

-The ZEITZ foundation is also developing a new 4C Learning Centre alongside the rhino sanctuary, an educational facility serving both adults and children from rural communities in the area, with programs to learn about wildlife and conservation, providing opportunities for community members of all ages to go out into the field and experience initiatives themselves, inspiring Kenya’s next generation of conservation leaders.
+The ZEITZ foundation is also developing a new Kifaru Learning Centre alongside the rhino sanctuary, an educational facility serving both adults and children from rural communities in the area, with programs to learn about wildlife and conservation, providing opportunities for community members of all ages to go out into the field and experience initiatives themselves, inspiring Kenya’s next generation of conservation leaders.

-Segera Rhino Sanctuary shall become a pride of Kenya and a source of national celebration, being recognized as an international trailblazer in conservation, highlighting a new way to preserve and conserve with culture and community being at the core.
+Our hope is that Segera Rhino Sanctuary will be recognized as an international trailblazer in conservation, highlighting a new way to preserve and conserve

-PHASE 2: Central Kenya region of the Kenya Rhino Range Expansion plan
+PHASE 2: Central Kenya Expansion

 Segera Conservancy is one of the most central conservancies in Kenya, and one of the last connected areas of biodiversity; sharing migratory corridors and boundaries with other important areas of wildlife habitat.
 Providing safe haven to some of the rarest and most endangered animals on the planet, Segera Conservancy has to be protected and sustained to survive long-term.